 Caramel Sauce Topping

 Next, make the caramel sauce.
-Combine coconut cream, maple syrup and vanilla in a small sauce pan.
+Combine coconut milk, maple syrup and vanilla in a small sauce pan.
 Put the pan on your stovetop and set heat to medium-high.

 Bring the sauce to a boil.
 Continue cooking on medium-high heat for 10 minutes, stirring frequently.
 I recommend using a spatula to stir the caramel because you need to scrape the bottom and sides of the sauce pan so that the caramel doesn't burn.